Riccardo De Santi

 ETH AI Center PhD student.
 Generative Optimization and Exploration for Large-Scale Scientific Discovery.

 I am a PhD student in Machine Learning at the ETH AI Center, advised by Andreas Krause, Niao He, and Kjell Jorner, and affiliated with the Institute of Machine Learning and NCCR Catalysis.
-My research focuses on optimization and exploration via generative models — bridging decision-making under uncertainty, optimization and generative modeling to tackle fundamental challenges in large-scale scientific discovery.
+My current research focuses on optimization and exploration via generative models — bridging decision-making under uncertainty, optimization and generative modeling to tackle fundamental challenges in large-scale scientific discovery.
 I work on mathematical foundations, scalable learning methods, and real-world applications including enzyme design for sustainable chemistry.

 Before this, I worked on unsupervised exploration in RL, earning an Outstanding Paper Award at ICML with Marcello Restelli, and visited Michael Bronstein at the University of Oxford and Imperial College London.